britram/taps-transports/draft-ietf-taps-transports.md

 of HTTP standard port 80 and 443, the use of HTTP URL scheme and interaction with existing firewalls, proxies and NATs.

+Representational State Transfer (REST) {{REST}} is another example of how applications can use HTTP as transport protocol.
+REST is an architecture style that may be used to build applications using HTTP as a communication protocol.

 ### Protocol Description